briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 determined attacker since they can modify the boot loader instead which will give them access to your system after you decrypt it[^maid].

 [^maid]: This attack vector is known as the [Evil Maid Attack].
-The correct way to prevent this is to use [Secure Boot], but in my opinion, that is overkill unless you worried about an intelligence agency coming for you.
+The correct way to prevent this is to use [Secure Boot] and locking down your BIOS, but in my opinion, that is overkill unless you worried about an intelligence agency coming for you.
 [Evil Maid Attack]: https://www.schneier.com/blog/archives/2009/10/evil_maid_attac.html
 [Secure Boot]: https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot